jroddev/dummy-rs/README.md

 ```

 ## Complex Type 3
+Values can also be collections.
+By default I have implemented Vec, HashSet, and HashMap.
 Implementation of Dummy for HashMap shows a heavier use of generics.
 But the key type (K) and the value type (V) need to implement the Dummy train.
 Key type (K) also needs to support Eq and Hash to be used as the HashMap key